OpenTOSCA/opentosca-vintner/docs/docs/contributing/notes.md

 All environment variables are prefixed by `OPENTOSCA_VINTNER_`.
 When the following environment variables are read, they are tried to be parsed as JSON.
-If they can not be parsed, they are treated as string.
+If they cannot be parsed, they are treated as string.

 - `OPENTOSCA_VINTNER_VARIABILITY_PRESETS`
 - `OPENTOSCA_VINTNER_VARIABILITY_INPUT_${KEY}`